Learning to summarize user information for personalized reinforcement learning from human feedback: Discussion Limitations

-\textbf{Broader Impacts.} PLUS can be a step toward pluralistic preference alignment that is both interpretable and accessible even for non-technical users, as the user representation is in human-readable text form.
-We hope to broaden the benefits of personalized and value-aligned AI assistants to a wider audience, while being cognizant of ethical considerations, like privacy and user trust in AI systems.
+\textbf{Ethics Statement.} We propose PLUS as a step toward pluralistic preference alignment that is both interpretable and accessible even for non-technical users, as the user representation is in human-readable text form.
+We hope to broaden the benefits of personalized and value-aligned LLM assistants to a wider audience, while being cognizant of ethical considerations, like privacy and user trust in AI systems. \textbf{Privacy considerations.} We believe that any personalized reward modeling methods that require maintaining information for each user or group of users may run into the issue of using a user's private data to distinguish between different users.
+Therefore, it would be crucial to consider removing any sensitive information prior to training a user-conditioned reward model (ICL, VPL, PLUS) or a PLUS summarizer for actual deployment on users.
+Given the importance of transparency and maintaining user trust in personalized AI systems, we believe that the ability to present user summaries in natural language is a comparative advantage of PLUS that other personalized reward models do not afford.
+The user-specific summaries can be shown to the user to reveal which parts of the previous conversation are being prioritized by the reward model, and it would be interesting to consider allowing users to edit or remove specific information from these summaries.